AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 Progressive video is delivered by downloading and storing the video locally on a user’s desktop system or mobile device.

-The following table describes the device, browser, and playback method of videos on desktop computers and mobile devices using the Scene7 Video Viewer.
+The following table describes the device, browser, and playback method of videos on desktop computers and mobile devices using the [Dynamic Media HTML5 Video Viewer](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/viewers-for-aem-assets-only/interactive-video/c-html5-aem-int-video.html#interactive-video).

 <table>
  <tbody>